MattK1454/bikesharing/README.md

 ![Peak hours of use for August](https://github.com/MattK1454/bikesharing/blob/main/images/August%20Peak%20Hours.png)

 This visualization shows bike trips per hour in the month of August.
-The visualization shows the hours of 1am to 5am had the least amount of total bike trips in month of August 2019.
-The hours of 5pm and 6pm had the highest number of total trips.
+The graph here reflects two periods of peak usage of the bikes during the day.
+The first peak of use starts at 6am and ends around 10am.
+The second peak occurs between 4pm and 8pm.
+The visualization would help use to estimate during which hours it would be best to schedule repairs for the bikes.

 ![Gender Breakdown](https://github.com/MattK1454/bikesharing/blob/main/images/Gender%20Breakdown.png)